Aryan-chand/PowerBI/README.md

 <br>

 ## :clipboard: Introduction
-This repository displays the process and outcomes of the tasks completed by me during my learning ecperience of PowerBI.
+This is a repository which displays the process and outcomes of the tasks completed by me during my learning ecperience of PowerBI.
 All of these .pbix files and insights were my work toward learning.
 <br>

 ## :pushpin: Projects